CTHULHU MEDIA Online Marketing Specialist Marco Schauff with Deep Purple's Don Airey

 Did I like it?
 I FREAKIN’ loved it!

-That said, agency life wasn’t all party and flying high-fives.
-There were some aspects that didn’t sit right with me, so I packed up my ‘songbook’ of expertise, slung my music-business ‘guitar’ over my shoulder, and decided it was time to step onto the open stage—‘solo’.
+on the flip side, life in that agency wasn’t all party and flying high-fives.
+There were some aspects that didn’t sit right with me, so I packed up my ‘songbook’ of expertise, slung my music-business ‘guitar’ over my shoulder, and decided it was time to step out onto the open stage – ‘solo’.

-No need to wonder—the audience cheered me on, belting out requests, and I had my songbook at the ready.
+No need to wonder, no need to fear — the audience had already started cheering me on, belting out requests, and I had my songbook at the ready.

-Working in the brutally fast-paced music industry for years naturally fine-tunes your body and marketing mind to stay ahead in the digital landscape.
-The competition is fierce, the platforms and strategies are wildly diverse, and mistakes can be catastrophic.
-I’ve seen even tiny errors snowball into massive setbacks.
-During my first two years in the industry, I witnessed more than a few heads roll from simple oversights.
-In this business, there’s barely room for error.
+The brutally fast-paced music industry doesn’t just test you — it rewires your marketing body and mind to survive in digital chaos.
+The competition is cutthroat, the platforms and strategies are ever-shifting, and one wrong move can be costly.
+I’ve seen the smallest errors spiral into massive setbacks.
+In my first two years alone, I watched heads roll over the simplest oversights.
+Here, in this ‘world’, the margin for error is razor-thin.

 Now, as the frontman of my own venture, I’ve taken everything I’ve learned and applied it to projects across industries.
 Whether clients need to (re)position themselves, find their audience, generate leads, hire talent, or grow their communities, I’ve got the tools and strategies to make it happen.

-In the meanwhile, I’m also performing with others!
-Hired guns—and damn good guns at that!
-This modular ‘band’ doesn’t just play the part or only ‘cover the classics;’ we bring the expertise to back it up, delivering unique results that match the best in the business, today and tomorrow.
+It didn’t take long before i was performing alongside other talented creatives – Hired guns, and damn good guns at that!
+This modular ‘band’ doesn’t just play the part or only ‘cover the classics’; we bring the expertise to back it up, delivering unique results that match the best in the business, today and tomorrow.

 Now, about ‘CTHULHU MEDIA’.
 Where did that come from?
-Why such a nerdy, underground name that’s tough to pronounce—especially for Germans?
-Well, my band at the time was called CRITICAL MESS, and I wanted my business name to carry the same initials: C and M. Media was a no-brainer, and the first C‑word that came to mind was Cthulhu.
+Why such a nerdy, underground name that’s tricky to pronounce – especially for German speakers?
+Well, my band at the time was called CRITICAL MESS, and I wanted my business name to carry the same initials: C and M. Media was a no-brainer, and the first C‑word that popped into my head was – Cthulhu.

 At first, it felt a bit abstract, but my gut said otherwise.
-A quick dive into the internets to revisit the story of this iconic fantasy-horror figure reminded me: the ‘Great Old One’ Cthulhu awakens when the stars align, and his call is so overwhelming that everyone hears it—driving them to madness or worse.
-I decided to take some creative liberties and thought, “Lose the madness part of the story and make it your own, Marco!”
+A quick dive into the internet’s Depths to revisit the tale of this iconic fantasy-horror figure reminded me: the ‘Great Old One’ Cthulhu awakens when the stars align or the priests summon him, and his call is so overwhelming that everyone hears it – driving them to madness or worse.
+I chose to take some creative liberties and thought: “Lose the madness part, marco, and make it your own!”.
+Or maybe we’re both now thinking: keep it and spin it as “Everyone will go mad for your brand, product, or service!”.
+The choice is yours…

-So here’s my take: when we ‘wake Cthulhu,’ everyone will know.
-That’s the mission behind my branding and my slogan—Make Yourself Heard.
-Plus, let’s be real—he looks cool and powerful, which definitely doesn’t hurt!
-I’ll be your ‘priest’ or ‘cultist,’ summoning him before you have to wait thousands of years for the stars to (possibly) align for you.
+So here’s my take: when we ‘wake Cthulhu’, everyone will know.
+That’s the mission behind my branding and my slogan – Make Yourself Heard.
+Plus, let’s be real – he looks cool and powerful, which definitely doesn’t hurt!
+Let me be your ‘priest’ or ‘cultist,’ summoning him before you have to wait thousands of years for the stars to (possibly) align for you.

 But wait a minute…